memomsft/fabric-snowflake/iceberg-onelake-quickstart/02-prepare-sample-data.md

 # 2. Prepare Sample Data

-We will use the built‑in **SNOWFLAKE_SAMPLE_DATA** share to keep things simple.
+We will use the built‑in data share available in your account to keep things simple.
+For example in our case is: `SFC_SAMPLES_AZWESTUS2.SAMPLE_DATA`
+ **Your share name might be different depending on your Snowflake Region**

 - The first step is to create a database and warehouse in the Snowflake environment.
-- Then create a database for the sample data from a public share in the Data Cloud.
+- Then we will take sample data from a built-in Snowflake public share in the Data Cloud.
 - Let's run the following code statement by statement

 > Replace your names as needed, but the workshop uses the following objects: